Victim Advocacy Program

 Hours of Operation

-The Victim Advocate program was established in order to provide support for victims of domestic violence and/or sexual assault.
-The purpose of the program is to enhance personal safety, preserve dignity, provide support, while maintaining autonomy during recovery from incident.
-Also the program provides a safe and reliable liaison if there is an investigation and case review.
+The Victim Advocate program was established in order to provide support for victims of domestic violence.
+The purpose of the program is to enhance personal safety, preserve dignity, provide support, while maintaining autonomy during recovery from an incident.